What your cohort report will look like.

 Published geriatric research, not in-house scoring.

-Assessment tools and risk thresholds follow two established frameworks your clinical team will recognize:
+Assessment tools, risk thresholds, and the program design follow established research your clinical team will recognize:

 CDC STEADI

 Stopping Elderly Accidents, Deaths & Injuries initiative.
-TUG thresholds (>12s elevated, >14s high risk) and clinical screening criteria.
+TUG at-risk screening cutoff (≥12 s) and clinical screening criteria.

 Rikli & Jones Senior Fitness Test